Characterization of telecentric dual-etalon Fabry-P\'erot systems from observational data. Properties of the CRISP2 instrument at the Swedish 1-m Solar Telescope: Characterization of the CRISP2 FPI system from observational datasets

-where the $h$ and $l$ subscripts correspond to high-resolution and low-resolution etalon parameters.
-This simplification can reasonably approximate the real transmission profile when the range of incidence angles of the telecentric beam is very small (usually fulfilled when the F-ratio, $F$, of the system is large).
-Since non-perpendicular rays decrease the $\cos(\theta)$ term, the profile shifts to a shorter wavelengths.
-In reality, the beam is slowly converging (F/140 for CRISP2, F/165 for CRISP), resulting in a range of incidence angles in the range $[0,1/(2F)]$.
+A {rough} simplification is to assume perpendicular incidence with the surface of the etalon, for which we only need to consider the transmission profile along one incidence angle.
+This simplification can reasonably approximate the real transmission profile when the range of incidence angles of the telecentric beam is very small (usually fulfilled when the F-ratio {multiplied by the refractive index of the cavity - if different from that of air -} are large).
+Since non-perpendicular rays decrease the $\cos(\theta)$ term, the profile shifts to shorter wavelengths.
+In reality, the beam is slowly converging (F/140 for CRISP2, F/165 for CRISP), resulting in a range of incidence angles in the range $[0,1/(2F)]$ {(pupil apodization)}.

-A better approximation of the real transmission profile can be obtained by performing a weighted integral over all incidence angles of the telecentric beam (in this case defining an integration quadrature of $N_{\mathrm{ray}}$ incidence angles), while assuming axial symmetry around the optical axis:
+A better approximation of the real transmission profile can be obtained by {including the pupil apodization effects by} performing a weighted integral over all incidence angles of the telecentric beam (in this case defining an integration quadrature of $N_{\mathrm{ray}}$ incidence angles), while assuming axial symmetry around the optical axis. {Dropping the wavelength dependence of the profile to simplify the notation, the angular integral can be expressed as}: